 The Need for Cocaine Addiction Treatment

 Cocaine is a highly addictive chemical substance that produces euphoria and increases energy.
 The majority of men and women who abuse cocaine smoke crack and are likely to be poly-substance abusers, i.e. use more than one drug.
 The widespread abuse of cocaine has motivated efforts to develop cocaine addiction treatment programs.
 As with any drug addiction, this is a complex problem that involves biological changes in the brain as well as a myriad of social, familial, and other environmental problems.
-Along with other addiction treatment programs, you can give yourself a chance at a new, healthy life.
+With help from a residential drug rehab or outpatient program, you can give yourself a chance at a new, healthy life.

 The term addiction liability refers to a drug’s tendency to produce addiction.
 When comparing the relative addiction liability of cocaine and heroin, cocaine appears to be somewhat more addictive than heroin.

 Cocaine produces its psychoactive and addictive effects primarily by acting on the brain’s limbic system, a set of interconnected regions that regulate pleasure and motivation.
 The drug produces the cocaine high by causing a buildup of dopamine, which results in euphoria and intense drug craving.

 In all cases of habitual cocaine addiction, the body builds a tolerance to the drug itself as well as the increased dopamine.
 Over time, the cocaine addict must use larger amounts of cocaine to achieve the same intensity of the effect.